Quantanalyst/insight_newvision_ci_pipeline/documentation/Apache_Airflow.md

 if it is hosted locally then ```www.localhost:9000``` \
 if it is hosted on a remote server, then ```www.<ip_address>:9000```

-The Airflow UI console is similar to below picture
+The Airflow UI console is shown below:

 ![alt text](pictures/airflow_UI_console.png "Apache Airflow UI console")

-Some notes:\
-- every job has a name, owner, schedule
-- Everything can be templated in jinja
-- Different types of operators:
- - Python operator
- - Bash operator
- - Sensors
- - Docker operator
+### Reference
+- Apache Airflow: The Hands-On Guide [Link](https://www.udemy.com/course/the-ultimate-hands-on-course-to-master-apache-airflow/)